Lake Michigan Beach Clean Up Goes to the Dogs

-Since 2001, The Conservation Fund has been working with all levels of government, as well as private foundations and nonprofit organizations, to address the water quality issues in the area.
-The major effort has been focused on the Galien River Watershed, but in the last year, the focus has expanded to include the creeks and streams flowing into Lake Michigan.
+An Effort The Size Of Lake MichiganSince 2001, The Conservation Fund has been working with all levels of government, as well as private foundations and nonprofit organizations, to address the water quality issues in the area.
+The major effort has been focused on the Galien River Watershed, but the focus has expanded to include more than 10 other creeks and streams flowing into Lake Michigan.

-The dogs have been an incredibly efficient and cost-effective tool for locating sources of E. coli in the Galien River watershed.
-However, Peg notes that there is much more to be done, not only on the Galien River, but along 10 other streams as well.
+The FutureThe dogs have been an incredibly efficient and cost-effective tool for locating sources of E. coli in the Galien River.
+However, Peg notes that there is much more to be done in other surrounding streams that flow into Lake Michigan.
+We are working closely with our local partners to address the sources of contamination identified by the canines.
 If you would like to support our Midwest team’s efforts to clean up southwest Michigan beaches and improve the quality of water for area residents, please contact Peg Kohring to find out how you can get involved or make a donation to the Fund.

 "Using dogs to locate the sources of E. coli along the river has been nothing short of a miracle."— Peg Kohring, The Fund's Midwest Director.